5 Tricks To Making Beaded Fringe Earrings That Lay Flat

 I use KO thread for my bead embroidery projects, and I'm really happy with how it added to the softness and drape of the fringe.
 I could have used Nymo, but I had gold KO thread from this pack on hand, and I wanted to use a complementary thread color.
 The center section on these earrings use transparent beads, and I knew the thread would be visible through the beads.

 Using a softer thread on fringe is a key ingredient to making the fringe on your beaded earrings lay flat.
 If you must use Fireline, use the 4 lb test version.
-Also, make sure you aren’t doubling back through your fringe for any reason.
-Your fringe strands should have only one strand of thread to keep them as soft and fluid as you can.
+Also, make sure you aren't going back back through your fringe for any reason, after the initial pass down and up to create the fringe strand.
+Your fringe strands should have only one strand of thread (which will become a double strand after you thread down, then back up) to keep them as soft and fluid as you can.

 Trick #2 - Tension, Tension, Tension